 How to make jhuri aloo bhaja recipe with step by step pictures

 - First, wash the potatoes(800 gm or 5 medium size aloo) for 3-4 times then peel it out.
 Keep it in a bowl full of water.

 - Take a stainless steel grater, choose the biggest hole(shown in the pic).
 If you select small holes that will make more fine strips but may cause of sticking to each other.

 - Start grating the potatoes one by one to fine julienne strips.

-- After grating each potato, immediately must put it in another large bowl of water to prevent it from getting brown or oxidized.
+- After grating each potato, immediately put it in a bowl of water to prevent it from getting oxidized(means turn into brownish).

 - Once all potatoes are nicely grated, then thoroughly wash the potato strips for 4-5 times or until the water completely gets clean.
 This process will help you to remove the starch contains in potatoes.
 That will also help it get crispy.

 - Now either put the potatoes in a large bowl or separate it into two bowls with enough water.
 Make sure potato strips should be drowned in the water.

 - If you are putting the whole potato strips in a large bowl, then add 1&1/2 tsp of salt to it.
 But if you are putting it in two separate bowls then add 1 tsp of salt to each bowl.
-Leave it at least 30 mins. ( Because of using salt, aloo will quickly release its water and starch together).
+Leave it for at least 30 mins.
+(Because of using salt, aloo will quickly release its water along with starch).

 - After 30 mins, first, take out 2-3 handful of potato strips from the bowl by squeezing it hard to remove its water.
 Squeeze it nicely, as hard as you can, to make sure water must not be left with potato strips.
 Keep it on a plate(as shown below).